SonarSource/sonarlint-vscode/README.md

    2. on macOS, the parent directory of `javac` is checked for a `java_home` binary.
 If that binary exists then it is executed and the result is used
    3. the grandparent directory of `javac` is used.
 This is similar to `$(dirname $(dirname $(readlink $(which javac))))`

-SonarLint then uses the first JRE found in these steps to check its version.
+SonarQube for IDE: VS Code then uses the first JRE found in these steps to check its version.

-If a suitable JRE cannot be found at those places, SonarLint will ask for your permission to download and manage its own version.
+If a suitable JRE cannot be found at those places, SonarQube for IDE: VS Code will ask for your permission to download and manage its own version.

 ### JS/TS analysis specific requirements

-To analyze JavaScript and TypeScript code, SonarLint requires a Node.js executable.
-The minimal supported version is `18.18` for standalone analysis or Connected Mode with SonarCloud.
-For Connected Mode with SonarQube, it depends on the version of the JS/TS analyzer on your SonarQube server.
-SonarLint will attempt to automatically locate Node, or you can force the location using:
+To analyze JavaScript and TypeScript code, SonarQube for IDE requires a Node.js executable.
+The minimal supported version is `18.18` for standalone analysis or Connected Mode with SonarQube Cloud.
+For Connected Mode with SonarQube Server, it depends on the version of the JS/TS analyzer on your SonarQube server.
+SonarQube for IDE will attempt to automatically locate Node, or you can force the location using:

 ```json
 {